 Some manufacturers pass the test when it comes to side impacts while others fail tremendously.
 When you purchase a car, they will showcase the IIHS rating for side impact or the NHTSA side impact rating.
 IIHS tests more extensively than NHTSA for forces on higher damage accidents.
 Then, IIHS evaluates the structural deformation and dummy sensors to rate a vehicle on its performance.

 Not only do you want a car that has the IIHS Top Safety Pick indicator, but you want it to have a “Good” side impact rating.
-That means the vehicle was shown to protect occupants in this type of deadly crash.
+Rollover Accidents

 Vehicles come with protections for the front, rear and side impact, but they often lack protections for rollover crashes.
 Top-heavy cars, such as SUVs and trucks, are more likely to rollover than a sedan.
 These accidents feature violent rolling motions, and even a seatbelt and airbag cannot protect the occupant from serious injury.
 However, those not wearing seatbelts typically suffer more serious injuries than those wearing them.

 Rollovers are like head-on collisions, accounting for 10.9 percent of U.S. fatal crashes.
 Modern vehicles have systems in place to help prevent a rollover and serious injuries such as crush-free systems.
 However, not all vehicles take rollover safety as far.
-When purchasing a car, consider the rollover safety rating it has, especially if you are buying a rollover-prone car like an SUV.
+When purchasing a car, consider the rollover safety rating it has.

 Run off the Road Collisions